jucian0/createform/README.md

 - **State management** - A couple of years ago, you could think that Redux or MobX was a the best solution to manage form state in react, and they were, but not anymore.
-Today you can use hooks to manage the form state, hooks like `useStatew` and `useReducer` are a good solution to manage the state.
+Today you can use hooks to manage the form state, hooks like `useState` and `useReducer` are a good solution to manage the state.
 But managing values, touched fields and errors could be a problem if you don't have a standard way to manage them.
 Usually, real applications use nested objects as request payloads,